The-going/evlproject/content/pipeline/porting/devnotes.md

 For instance, the following contexts qualify:

-- `clockevents_handle_event()`, which should either be called from the head stage - therefore `STAGE_MASK` is set - when the [proxy tick device is active] ({{% relref "/pipeline/porting/timer.md#proxy-tick-logic" %}}) on the CPU, and/or from the root stage playing a timer interrupt event from the corresponding device.
+- `clockevents_handle_event()`, which should either be called from the oob stage - therefore `STAGE_MASK` is set - when the [proxy tick device is active] ({{% relref "/pipeline/porting/timer.md#proxy-tick-logic" %}}) on the CPU, and/or from the in-band stage playing a timer interrupt event from the corresponding device.

 - any IRQ flow handler _from kernel/irq/chip.c_.
 When called from `generic_pipeline_irq()` for pushing an external event to the pipeline, `on_pipeline_entry()` is true, which indicates that PIPELINE_MASK is set.
-When called for playing a deferred interrupt on the root stage, the virtual interrupt disable bit is set.
+When called for playing a deferred interrupt on the in-band stage, the virtual interrupt disable bit is set.

 ### Checking for out-of-band interrupt property